artefactual/automation-tools/README.md

 * `-q, --quiet`: Decrease the debugging output.
 Can be specified multiple times, e.g. `-qq`
 * `--log-level`: Set the level for debugging output.
 One of: 'ERROR', 'WARNING', 'INFO', 'DEBUG'.
 This will override `-q` and `-v`

+The `--config-file` specified can also be used to define a list of file extensions that script files should have for execution.
+By default there is no limitation, but it may be useful to specify this, for example `scriptextensions = .py:.sh`.
+Multiple extensions may be specified, using '`:`' as a separator.

 #### Getting Correct UUIDs and Setting Processing Rules

 The easiest way to configure the tasks that automation-tools will run is by using the dashboard: